mpointer/ai-docx-bootcamp/README.md

-# AI Docx Builder Bootcamp - Project Summary
+# CODA Document Ecosystem - Project Summary

 ## Project Overview
-The AI Docx Builder Bootcamp is a comprehensive training program designed to equip professionals with practical skills in AI-powered document processing.
+The CODA Document Ecosystem is a comprehensive training program designed to equip professionals with practical skills in AI-powered document processing.
 This project was developed for Innova Solutions to enable their sales team to pitch AI document processing expertise as a valuable skill set to potential clients.

 ## Project Components